tarantool/tarantool/doc/www-data.in/_text/intro.md

     main: |
         ## What is Tarantool?

+        Tarantool is a NoSQL database running and a Lua application server.
-        Tarantool is an in-memory NoSQL database.
-The code is available for free under the terms of [BSD license].
+        The code is available
+        for free under the terms of [BSD license].
 Supported platforms are GNU/Linux, Mac OS and FreeBSD.